AkaKuro4Ever/hikari-project/NOTES.md

 Things to Do:

+[] Validations for User
+[] Validations for New Book
+[] Creating New Book (Must be nested only - check if book can be initialized on its own) [] Creating New User
+[] Sign up and Log In and Log Out
+[] Validations for Genre
+[] Genre Creation
+[] Creating Basic Layout Page for all pages
+[] Getting functional view pages
+[] View Pages are limited by authorization (User Partials and Locals, which go in view folders) [] Figure out User being Writer or Reader
+[] Getting comments functional
+[] Figure out a user collection for books they're following vs books they've written (currently, user.books == books that they've written)
-Get Login and Signup functional
+  [] We'll need links for all book editing vs links for all books that they're following Get Login and Signup functional
 Get authorizations on what pages can be seen when logged in and when not Validations and forms on creating a new book